Mississippi capital: Water everywhere, not a drop to drink

 Jackson has longstanding problems with its water system.
 A cold snap in 2021 left a significant number of people without running water after pipes froze.
 Similar problems happened again early this year, on a smaller scale.

-The mayor said last week that fixing Jackson’s water system could cost $200 million.
-That is more than two times the $75 million the whole state is receiving to address water problems as part of the recent bipartisan infrastructure bill.
+Lumumba said last week that fixing Jackson’s water system could cost $200 million.
+That is more than two times the $75 million the whole state is receiving to address water problems as part of a bipartisan infrastructure bill.